Peter Roy Barber: Trial and sentence

-Barber's trial began on September 10, 1979, with Deputy Attorney General of Natal Hendrik Klem serving as prosecutor, while Peter Combrinck served as Barber's lawyer.
-Initially, both Barber and his lawyer denied the charges that the Joneses and Ndlovu were dead, citing the fact that their bodies had not been found and that thus, there was no sufficient evidence to prove they were deceased.
-In regards to the Majola killing, Barber admitted that he had indeed killed her, but claimed that it was done in self-defence.
+Barber's trial began on September 10, 1979, with Deputy Attorney General of Natal Hendrik Klem serving as prosecutor, while Peter Combrinck handled Barber's defence.
+Initially, both Barber and Combrinck denied the charges that the Joneses and Ndlovu were deceased, citing the fact that their bodies had not been found and that thus, there was no sufficient evidence to prove they were dead.
+In regard to the Majola murder, Barber admitted that he had indeed killed her but claimed that it was done in self-defence.

-According to his account, Majola went to his factory one night and started a violent argument with him, in which she attempted to stab him with a knife.
-Barber claimed that he panicked and accidentally killed her, but as he did not want to "shame" himself by telling his friends in the police force, so he instead decided to make it appear like a ritualistic murder.
+According to his account, Majola went to Barber's factory one night and started a violent argument in which she attempted to stab him with a knife.
+Barber claimed that he panicked and accidentally killed her, but as he did not want to "shame" himself by telling his friends in the SAP, so he instead decided to make it appear like a ritualistic murder.
 When confronted with the fact that he did not confess responsibility until presented with irrefutable evidence, Barber admitted that was indeed the case, and that he hoped nothing was wrong with him mentally.

 The sensational trial insensed the local population, so much so that extra security had to be hired in order to keep order in court.
-Throughout the proceedings, Barber regularly took notes, consulted with his lawyers and even joked with some of the officers, leading to the press coining him the moniker "The Laughing Killer".
-At one point during the trial, Irene Jones' husband, Reginald, was called in to testify against Barber, claiming that he had attacked by him on at least two occasions in an attempt to make him divorce Irene.
+Throughout the proceedings, Barber regularly took notes, consulted with his lawyers and even joked with some of the court officers, leading to the press coining him the moniker "The Laughing Killer."
+At one point during the trial, Irene Jones' husband, Reginald, was called in to testify against Barber, claiming that he had attacked by him on at least two occasions in an attempt to make Reginald divorce his wife.

-By the end, all of Barber's claims were dismissed by the court, with Justice Neville James stating that the defendant had killed the women in a "cruel, merciless and evil" fashion.
-While he was acquitted of murdering Ndlovu due to a lack of solid evidence, he was convicted of killing the Joneses and Majola, for which he was promptly sentenced to death on each count.
+By the end of the trial, all of Barber's claims were dismissed by the court, with Justice Neville James stating that the defendant had killed the women in a "cruel, merciless and evil" fashion.
+While Barber was acquitted of murdering Ndlovu due to lack of evidence, he was convicted of killing the Joneses and Majola, for which he was promptly sentenced to death on each count.

 Imprisonment and execution

 Following his conviction, Barber was transferred to the Pretoria Central Prison's death row to await execution.
 Despite multiple attempts on behalf of the British government to have his sentence commuted, all of his appeals were denied.
-In an attempt to have his sentence commuted, Barber additionally admitted responsibility for killing Ndlovu, but this was considered insufficient for a reduction.
+In an attempt to have his sentence commuted, Barber admitted responsibility for killing Ndlovu, but this was considered insufficient for a reduction.

 On December 11, 1980, Barber was hanged at the Pretoria Central Prison.
 When informed of the execution, Bryan Jones said that his family could now finally rest and that he was satisfied that Barber was dead.